atsohyun/twitter/README.md

 ### Media Influence in Twitter
 The rise of social media has changed the landscape of people subscribing to news and voicing public opinion.
 It is necessary to investigate what media play a role in on- and off-line public discussion.
 Our team took part in analyzing the online influence of media in a popular social networking platform that is Twitter.
 We collected 7m+ tweets containing external URLs for news tweets, and retracked their source.
 Our findings indicate that most grassroots media find social media a convenient platform to endorse their contents.
 Moreover, most users subscribe to news via giant portal services (i.e. [daumkakao](www.daum.net) and [Naver](www.naver.com)).
 Read the official government report for more information!

+### Acknowledgement
+* Our cancer information project is in collaboration with [Seoul National University Bundang Hospital](www.snubh.org).
+* Our media influence project is supported by [Ministry of Culture, Sports and Tourism of Korea](https://www.mcst.go.kr/kor/s_notice/press/pressView.jsp?pSeq=14883).